Akash19304/smart-checkout-system/README.md

 # smart-checkout-system
-A computer vision based checkout system that can detected objects using YOLO V8 and calculates the price of the products.
+A computer vision based checkout system that detecta objects using YOLO V8 Model and calculatea the price of all products that crosses the checkout line.

 ![alt text](output4.gif)